Mastermind

 Considered by many to be "the ultimate test of memory and knowledge", Mastermind is a simple quiz.
 However, at times it can prove quite fascinating.

-Originally set in the chapel of a college or hall, nowadays a studio in sunny Salford, John (originally Magnus) puts four contestants through their paces.
-Each contestant has previously submitted a specialist subject, which can be anything you like as long as the subject is deep enough.
+Originally set in the chapel of a college or hall, later a studio in sunny Salford, and nowadays a studio in brilliant Belfast, Clive (originally Magnus, later John) puts four contenders through their paces.
+(Yes, one quirk of the show is that the participants are always referred to as "contenders", never "contestants" - the occasional slip-up notwithstanding.)
+Each contender has previously submitted a specialist subject, which can be anything you like as long as the subject is deep enough.
 These are judiciously researched beforehand.

 The seating arrangements

-In Round One, each contestant goes up to the famous black chair (pictured) one by one, and is asked "Name?", "Occupation?" and "Specialised subject?"
-The contestant is then subjected to two minutes of quick-fire questions about their subject.
-(Contestants can pass if they wish, although in the event of a tie these are taken into account.)
-At the end of the two minutes, a buzzer is sounded and, if John is in the middle of a question, he uses one of television's most famous catchphrases, originally used by Magnus: "I've started so I'll finish".
-(Though unlike Magnus, he does not follow this up with "And you may answer".)
+In Round One, each contender goes up to the famous black chair (pictured) one by one, and is asked "Name?", "Occupation?" and "Specialised subject?"
+The contender is then subjected to two minutes of quick-fire questions about their subject.
+If they get stuck on a question, they can pass (although these are taken into account in the event of a tie).
+At the end of the two minutes, a buzzer is sounded, and if Clive is in the middle of a question, he says one of television's most famous catchphrases, coined by Magnus: "I've started so I'll finish".
+(Unlike Magnus, but like John, he does not follow this up with "And you may answer".)

 And now, general knowledge

-After each of the four contestants have had their go, the scores are read out in reverse order.
-Round Two is played similarly to Round One, but this time the subject is always general knowledge, and contestants play in the order of position, the person with the least points going first.
+After each of the four contenders has had their go, the scores are read out in reverse order.
+Round Two is played similarly to Round One, but this time the subject is always general knowledge, and the contenders play in the order of position, the one with the least points going first.

 After that, the scores are read out again and the winner declared.
-(If there is a tie on points, the player with the "fewer or fewest" passes is declared the winner; if there is still a tie after passes are taken into consideration - a very rare occurence - then there is a "sudden death" tiebreaker in which both players separately face the same five questions and whoever gets the most right, wins.)
-The winner goes through to the semi-finals, the four (later six) winners of them going through to the final for the chance to win the engraved punchbowl which signifies the title of Mastermind champion.
+If two or more contenders are tied on points, the one with the "fewer or fewest" passes is declared the winner; if there's a tie on passes too - a very rare occurrence - then there is a "sudden death" tiebreaker in which the contenders separately face the same five questions and whoever gets the most right, wins.
+The winner goes through to the semi-finals, the four (later six) winners of these going through to the final for the chance to win the engraved punchbowl which signifies the title of Mastermind champion.

 And that's it.
 Bells?
 Whistles?
 Not one (with the possible exception of the intriguing black chair).
 And it doesn't need it for Mastermind, despite being simple, has become something of a national institution.